andywangyzfh/ReActify/README.md

 - langchains
 - openai

-## Running
+## SerpAPI and OpenAI API Keys

+Before using the tool, you'll need to obtain API keys for SerpAPI and OpenAI.
+You can register for these APIs on their respective websites and obtain your API keys.

-Once you have installed the required packages, you can run the tool using the following command:
+Once you have your API keys, create a new file named `.env` in the root directory of the project and add the following lines:

+SERP_API_KEY=your_serp_api_key
+OPENAI_API_KEY=your_openai_api_key

+Replace `your_serp_api_key` and `your_openai_api_key` with your actual API keys.

+## Usage

+To use the tool, run the following command from the command line:

 $ python app.py